yojoe/go-raml/docs/tutorial/go/README.md

 Then you can find client code in `client` directory.

-**itsyou.online client library**

-We need the library to get oauth2 token and generate JWT token

-`go get -u -v github.com/itsyouonline/identityserver/clients/go/itsyouonline`

 **simple client main program**

 A simple example of the client program can be found in [main.go](client/main.go).

-Steps to use generated client lib & itsyou.online client lib:
+Steps to use generated client lib:

-- create itsyou.online client object
+- create `goramldir` client object
-- login to itsyou.online to create oauth2 token
 - create itsyou.online JWT token
-- create `goramldir` client object
 - set JWT token as authorization header

 after above steps, client are ready to make API call to `goramldir` server.